paper-engineer/laser-gallery/docs/_pages/instructions.md

 - Clean slats with warm soapy water 1h soak and plastic scour pad, the plywood glue gets on them.
 - Clean air assist every month (check it every week for dust) this schd is relative to FT use.
 The slats in the laser unit are the impt part, not the fan.
 Also unscrew nozzle to reach lens cover, take the little glass lens out and clean with lens cleaner.
 Check that every month, but it’ll throw an error if it’s blocked

+## tips and tricks

+something something cardboard jigs

+restart from preview

 Relevant tool: Kimtech delicate task wipers - lint free cloth

 ---

 ## safety briefing

-you must always vent the laser before you use it

-fire safety. if you see a little flame come out the wood, hit estop. the one site says use a damp cloth for a little fire. also estop the exhaust fan to starve it of airflow. fire blanket and co2 extinguisher are the big guns - if you're using a fire blanket it's pretty much a writeoff, extinguisher you may be able to rebuild.
+fire safety. if you see a little flame come out the wood, hit estop. you can use a damp cloth for a little fire. also estop the exhaust fan to starve it of airflow?? (in this case that means turn it off at the power board, but in practice I am not sure this applies to this laser). fire blanket and co2 extinguisher are the big guns - if you're using a fire blanket it's pretty much a writeoff, extinguisher you may be able to rebuild.
 HERE is the estop.

-visuals - do not look directly during normal operation! the red glass is good enough to fade out bright diffuse light in normal operation, it is not good enough to protect you from coherent light if something else goes wrong. like for example, reflected off a slat at the exact wrong angle. that makes it a barely adequate safeguard for "just going to the toilet" accidental glance-bys, and absolutely not adequate for watching the laser work. (well, technically this is not so much a DO NOT as it is a FAIR WARNING, like, if you want to risk going blind if something goes wrong in laser land, you do you.)
+visuals - do not look directly during normal operation! the red glass is good enough to reduce the intensity of bright diffuse light in normal operation, it is not good enough to protect you from coherent light if something else goes wrong. like for example, reflected off a slat at the exact wrong angle, or laser head got caught on something and turned to face you. that makes it a barely adequate safeguard for "just going to the toilet" accidental glance-bys, and absolutely not adequate for watching the laser work. (well, technically this is not so much a DO NOT as it is a FAIR WARNING, like, if you want to risk going blind if something goes wrong in laser land, you do you.)

 I have two pairs of OD rated safety glasses.
 If you want to watch, you watch through one of those.

----

-## tips and tricks

-something something cardboard jigs
+you must always vent the laser before you use it!!!
+VOCs and suchlike. my vent fan is separate and doesn't run from the laser. it gets turned on before you turn on the laser and you don't turn it off until you're done with the laser.

+air assist is very important otherwise shit catches on fire. (elaborate on air assist)

+DO NOT LEAVE RUNNING UNATTENDED, hit pause if you have to use the bathroom during a cut. (it's not unattended if the other person in the room agrees to keep an eye on it, but it takes only a few minutes for a fire to get out of control.)

+when you leave, shut everything down, including turning off the laser with the switch and the key. leave the key where it is.

 ---